-- navigation lights - -bilge pumps
+navigation lights

 engine displays

-- -tank display - VHF-radio wiring (option)
+VHF-radio wiring (option)

+bilge pumps

+tank display

--electronic devices
+electronic devices

-devices for comfort
+- devices for comfort

 Navigation lights have absolute priority.
 In case of a lack of capacity all other consumers have to be switched off first.
 By a stand-by operation of the engine, even when under sail, the batteries can be brought up rather quickly.
 After a while you can switch on the other consumers again.